-IEC standards already exist for extruded cables for AC applications but not to the same extent for DC.
+IEC standards already exist for extruded cables for AC applications.
 Recommendations for testing DC cables were presented in the past within CIGRÉ (i.e. Electra #72 in 1980 and #189 in 2000).
 These were based on then available paper-insulated cables, oil-filled paper insulated cables and internal gas pressure cables.
 Later, increased market demand for extruded DC cables for higher transmission voltages resulted in the CIGRÉ Reports #219 and #496.
-Moreover, IEC 62895 “HVDC power transmission cables with extruded insulation and their accessories for rated voltages up to 320 kV for land applications – Test methods and requirements” has since been under preparation.
+Meanwhile, IEC 62895 “HVDC power transmission cables with extruded insulation and their accessories for rated voltages up to 320 kV for land applications – Test methods and requirements” has been released in 2017.
 This standard applies the same basic philosophy as for extruded AC cables, with the following main tests to be performed:

 1. Development Tests (DT)